 I’ve worked with a lot of other illustrators too as you’ll see if you visit the Picture Book page.
-I’ve also written books for older readers, including some about Princess Mirror-Belle, which are going to made into a CBBC television series.
+I’ve also written books for older readers, including some about Princess Mirror-Belle, which have been made into a CBBC television series.
 It was fun acting in one of the episodes myself - playing an author visiting a library!

 In 2011 I became the Children’s Laureate for two years.
 This is a picture of me with the special Children’s Laureate medal.
 Here I am wearing the medal and holding a couple of props from my shows.

 During that time I had my portrait painted by Peter Monkman.
 The portrait, of me in my props room is now in the National Portrait Gallery in London.

 In 2019 I was awarded the CBE for services to literature and got another medal!
 Here are some more pictures, taken outside Buckingham Palace.
 With me are my sons Jerry and Alastair.

 When I’m not writing I am often performing, at book festivals and in theatres.
 I really enjoy getting the children in the audience to help me act out the stories and sing the songs.

 This is a picture taken at a show we did at the Edinburgh Fringe called The Gruffalo, the Witch and the Warthog.
 We are acting The Ugly Five.
 (I am the Wildebeest in the middle.)

 Malcolm is always in the shows.
 He acts a lot of the characters (usually the ones that are bad or stupid!) and plays the guitar.

 Sometimes it feels as if we’ve come full circle - back to busking.